QUESTIONS AND ANSWERS

 A: Yes.
 About 25% of our students come on their own.
 Unfortunately, we have to make a surcharge for single occupancy of a cabin.
 It is often possible to share storage in a cabin with one person sleeping either in the saloon or the cockpit.
 If you are prepared to share there is no surcharge.

-Q: I’m definitely an adventurous sort, love the concept so far—but I’m concerned about getting seasick?
+Q: I’m definitely an adventurous sort, love the concept so far—but I’m concerned about getting seasick.

-A: If you’ve gotten seasick being out on a boat for an afternoon—don’t worry that this means you’ll never make it as a sailor!
-It takes most of us (yes, including us skippers!) a day or so for the inner ear to adapt to the different motion.
+If you’ve gotten seasick being out on a boat for an afternoon—don’t worry that this means you’ll never make it as a sailor!
+It takes most of us (yes, including us skippers!) a day or so for the inner ear to adapt to the different motions.
 The vast majority of people are fine after that.

 If you are the type who gets motion sickness on everything: cars, planes, boats. . . bathtub. . . this is the time to wonder if a sailing vacation is for you.